-As Pollinator Program Co-Director, Eric manages staff focused on large-scale habitat restoration, conservation biocontrol, native seed research and development, and outreach to farmers, private businesses, and government agencies.
+As Pollinator and Agricultural Biodiversity Co-Director, Eric manages staff focused on large-scale habitat restoration, conservation biocontrol, native seed research and development, and outreach to farmers, private businesses, and government agencies.
 His professional background includes commercial beekeeping, native seed production, and consulting for various specialty crop industries.
 Eric was previously assistant professor of extension at the University of Minnesota’s Department of Entomology and is the author of a book on how to manage bees for the USDA’s Sustainable Agriculture Research and Education (SARE) program.
 Eric regularly provides on-the-ground technical support to the NRCS and other conservation agencies.
 He is the lead author of numerous publications, including Farming with Native Beneficial Insects and Attracting Native Pollinators.